top of page

 Trans-American Television Group

-By mid-June, an application was received at the FCC by Trans-American Television Corporation for one of Peoria's UHF channels, channel 43.
+An application for UHF channel 43 in Peoria was received by Trans-American Television Corporation in mid-June, as announced by the FCC.
 The proposed channel would operate with a power of 22.9kw from a 500-foot antenna/tower.
-The cost of the operation was listed at $188,811 with operating costs at $120,000 and with expected revenue of $140,000.
-The company's mailing address was listed as 1420 Walnut Street, Philadelphia 2, Pennsylvania.
-The studio location was not listed but the transmitter location was given as a location 3.5 miles south of Peoria and would include both an RCA transmitter and antenna.
-The principal owner having 100% of the shares was James L. Rubenstone.
-He was associated with WFIL-AM-TV in Philadelphia with no other broadcast ownership listed.
-Mr. Rubenstone's company had also applied for television station ownership in Evansville, Indiana, and Flint, Michigan.
+The cost of operation was estimated at $188,811, with operating costs of $120,000 and expected revenue of $140,000.
+The company's mailing address was 1420 Walnut Street, Philadelphia 2, Pennsylvania, but the studio location needed to be listed.
+The transmitter location was proposed to be 3.5 miles south of Peoria and include both an RCA transmitter and an antenna.
+James L. Rubenstone, who had 100% of the shares, was the company's principal owner.
+He was associated with WFIL-AM-TV in Philadelphia, and his company had also applied for television station ownership in Evansville, Indiana, and Flint, Michigan.

 WEEK Group

-Another local operator of an AM Radio facility would jump at television station ownership.
-This time for channel 43 by West Central Broadcasting Company, already in operation as WEEK Radio.
-That group filed in early July of 1952.
-That company would propose a station operating at 170kw from an antenna 546 feet with a total construction cost of $518,587 a first-year operating cost of $365,000 and an expected first-year revenue to be at $390,000.
-The address for the company was listed as 306 N. Robinson, Oklahoma City, Oklahoma.
-The studio/transmitter location was proposed at Springfield Hill Road (2907 Springfield Road) in Groveland Township, Tazewell County.
-Both the transmitter and antenna were listed as being General Electric models.
+West Central Broadcasting Company, already operating as WEEK Radio, filed for television station ownership of channel 43 in early July 1952.
+The company proposed a station operating at 170kw from an antenna 546 feet with a total construction cost of $518,587.
+The first-year operating cost was estimated at $365,000, and the expected first-year revenue was $390,000.
+The company's address was listed as 306 N. Robinson, Oklahoma City, Oklahoma.
+The studio/transmitter location was proposed at Springfield Hill Road (2907 Springfield Road) in Groveland Township, Tazewell County, and both the transmitter and antenna were listed as General Electric models.

 The principals were listed as U. S. Sen. Robert S. Kerr, 50.611% (U.S. Senator-Democrat-Oklahoma, owner of KRMG and in oil and gas business-Kerr-McGee Oil); T.M.
 Kerr, 11.141% (owner of KRMG and in oil and gas business-Kerr-McGee); Geraldine H. Kerr, 3.235%, Fred Mueller 5% (WEEK Radio general manager); C.B.
 Akers, 3% (5% owner of KGLC, Miami Oklahoma and theater owner).
-If you've ever seen the movie “Silkwood” you might recognize a couple of the names listed above, but that's another subject.
+If you've ever seen the movie “Silkwood,” you might recognize some of the names listed above, but that's another subject.

 In defense of West Central Broadcasting and WMBD, to keep a television station on the air in that era would have been an expensive venture to a very minute audience.
 Plus, programming would have been sparse as well.
-As stated with the WMBD permit for WMBT, channel 6, most local radio stations, even in a market the size of Peoria would not have the resources to invest in a venture which promised very little return at that time.
+As stated with the WMBD permit for WMBT, channel 6, most local radio stations, even in a market the size of Peoria, would need more resources to invest in a venture that promised very little return at that time.

 FCC Grants Construction Permits

-It would take the FCC a few more months to issue the next Peoria television station construction permit, but by December of 1952, Hilltop Broadcasting, operators of WWXL Radio was granted a permit to proceed with construction.
+It would take the FCC a few more months to issue the second Peoria television station construction permit.
+Still, by December of 1952, Hilltop Broadcasting, operators of WWXL Radio, was granted a permit to proceed with construction.
 Hilltop Broadcasting chose the call letter of WTVH-TV for its proposed television station.
-The call letters were approved by the FCC in mid-February 1953.
+The FCC approved the call letters in mid-February 1953.

 WEEK Construction Begins

-In January of 1953, it was reported in Broadcasting-Telecasting that WEEK was shipped another General Electric Transmitter which included a “special” GE antenna.
+In January of 1953, it was reported in Broadcasting-Telecasting that WEEK was shipped another General Electric Transmitter with a “special” GE antenna.
 The 100w output of the original transmitter was going to be boosted to a 2kw unit with the addition of the second transmitter.
-Adding the gain of the antenna would have given WEEK a much greater power output than originally planned.
+Adding the antenna's gain would have given WEEK a much greater power output than initially planned.
 C.B.
-Akers, one of the minority owners stated that the station's transmitter building was ready for installation of the transmitter and related electronics.
-Meanwhile, the studio evidently was completed or near complete while closed circuit training was occurring for station personnel.
-It was also released WEEK-TV would be a primary NBC affiliate but would offer at least some ABC and DuMont programs.
+Akers, one of the minority owners, stated that the station's transmitter building was ready to install the transmitter and related electronics.
+Meanwhile, the studio was completed or near complete while closed circuit training was occurring for station personnel.
+It was also released that WEEK-TV would be a primary NBC affiliate but would offer at least some ABC and DuMont programs.
 Later in the month, its affiliation with DuMont was announced by that network.

-Officials of WEEK and WEEK-TV broke ground for the construction of a new radio/TV building at 2907 Springfield Road on Monday, September 15, 1952.
+Officials of WEEK and WEEK-TV broke ground to construct a new radio/TV building at 2907 Springfield Road on Monday, September 15, 1952.
 Pictured are Ed Verkler (architect); William Flynn (station commercial manager); C.B.
 Akers (WEEK executive); Robert Fransen (TV Program Director); Major Joseph O. Malone (with the shovel); Ken Mills (general contractor); John O. Burch (Executive V-P of the Peoria Association of Commerce); Fred Mueller (WEEK General Manager) and Wanye F. Lovely (WEEK Chief Engineer).

 WEEK Moves to Increase Power

-General Electric made an announcement in late June of 1953 it was shipping a new 12kw UHF transmitter to WEEK.
-This would allow the station in increase power even further than the 175,000 watts it currently is licensed for.
+General Electric announced in late June 1953 that it was shipping a new 12kw UHF transmitter to WEEK.
+This would allow the station to increase power even further than the 175,000 watts it currently is licensed for.
 This would boost power to around 225,000 watts.

 WEEK-TV Featured in Ad for General Electric

 In a June 1953 addition of Broadcasting-Telecasting magazine, WEEK-TV was featured with several stories about its successes.
-Reception reports were coming into the station by the hundreds with reports of being seen up to 50 miles from the transmitter.
-This with only a 100-watt transmitter and a reception radius of around 12-miles.
+Reception reports were coming into the station by the hundreds, with descriptions of being seen up to 50 miles from the transmitter.
+This has only a 100-watt transmitter and a reception radius of around 12 miles.

-The ad includes a statement by Fred C. Mueller, general manager stating that in less than three months “practically all program time on the station has been sold.”
-He was looking forward to being hooked up to the NBC television network live service on August 1, 1953.
-The ad also includes the story of local television dealers who have been swamped by viewers for requests to do UHF conversions on VHF only television sets.
+The ad includes a statement by Fred C. Mueller, general manager, stating that in less than three months, “practically all program time on the station has been sold.”
+He looked forward to being hooked to the NBC television network live service on August 1, 1953.
+The ad also includes the story of local television dealers swamped by viewers for requests to do UHF conversions on VHF-only television sets.
 One local dealer reported 2,400 converter sales from January 9 through February 28.

 WEEK-TV on the Cutting Edge with 3-D Television?

-Wayne Lovely, WEEK-TV chief engineer described a 3-D process that could only be used for live programs.
-That's why WEEK would sign a contract with Bloomington, Illinois-based Geneoscope Company which would allow WEEK-TV to broadcast 3-D video using no special station equipment but would involve the use of props and camera angles.
+Wayne Lovely, WEEK-TV chief engineer, described a 3-D process that could only be used for live programs.
+That's why WEEK would sign a contract with Bloomington, Illinois-based Geneoscope Company, which would allow WEEK-TV to broadcast 3-D video using no special station equipment but would involve props and camera angles.

-This would, however, involve the marketing of viewing glasses for the public.
-These “glasses” would be necessary for the viewing of a 3-D picture and would be sold for around $1.50 each.
-No other information was found on how the 3-D process was utilized, or if was successful.
+This would, however, involve marketing viewing glasses for the public.
+These “glasses” would be necessary for viewing a 3-D picture and would be sold for around $1.50 each.
+No other information was found on how the 3-D process was utilized or if it was successful.
 One would assume that it was a bust.

 WEEK-TV Modifies its Construction Permit